ngryman/reading-time/README.md

 ## Help wanted!

-This library has been optimized for alphabetical languages and CJK languages, but may not behave correctly for other languages that don't use spaces for work bounds.
+This library has been optimized for alphabetical languages and CJK languages, but may not behave correctly for other languages that don't use spaces for word bounds.
 If you find the behavior of this library to deviate significantly from your expectation, issues or contributions are welcomed!

 ## Other projects